CARTAvis/carta-node-server/README.md

 ## Dependencies
 In order to serve CARTA sessions, the CARTA backend must be executable by the server.
 This can be in the form of a compiled executable or a container.
 The `dev` branch of [carta-backend](https://github.com/CARTAvis/carta-backend) should be used.
 The CARTA frontend must be built and either copied or symlinked inside this repo's `public` folder as `frontend`.
-The `angus/database_service` branch should be used, and some configuration via an `.env.local` file is required (discussed below).
+The `angus/database_service` branch should be used.

 By default, the server runs on port 8000.
 It should be run behind a proxy, so it can be accessed via HTTP and HTTPS.